wh-alice/mig_visualstudio/vs/modeling/how-to--intercept-a-click-on-a-shape-or-decorator.md

 ---
-title: "How to: Intercept a Click on a Shape or Decorator | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Intercept a Click on a Shape or Decorator" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-tfs-dev14"
 ms.reviewer: ""
 ms.suite: ""